Requires Admin permissions.

 comma separated values.
 If you are working in Excel, you can use the Save As function to save the file in

 CSV files must use

 UTF-8 encoding.
-The majority of the time, this will not be an issue.
+Most the time, this is not an issue.
 If you encounter this error while uploading a file, consult this Support article.

 All tables must have a